jmix-framework/jmix/README.md

 }
 ```

-Once it is done, the selected method (in the example, it is `receiveEmail`) should be registered on a particular folder
+Once it is done, the selected method (in the example, it is `receiveEmail`) should be registered on a particular folder and event type
 for a given IMAP connection.
 This should be done at runtime using the IMAP configuration UI (see [Creating Handlers for
 IMAP Events](#creating-handlers-for-imap-events)).
 After that, the method will be invoked every time, when the configured event occurs.